LabBioMedCoder/HPOseq/README.md

 * torch==1.7.1

 # Dataset
-In the data folder, we provide the data needed for the model.
-We provide one fold of a five fold cross validation as the training set and test set, and the training set and test set are trainjson and testjson respectively.
-In addition, we also provided processed feature sequences involving 22. rar files.
-At runtime, simply download and merge them, and they can be directly input into our model.
+In the data folder, we provide all the necessary data for the model.
+Specifically, we offer one fold of a five-fold cross-validation, which includes both the training set (train.json) and the test set (test.json).
+Additionally, we have provided processed feature sequences in the form of .rar files.
+Simply download and merge these files during runtime, and then can be directly used  for our model.

 # Resources
 * creats_genelist.py: Download the gene-HPO relationship file from the HPO database and generate genelist.txt and gene_hpo.json based on the file